risk-first/website/menagerie/Deadline-Risk.md

 By _deciding to use the bus_ we've [Taken Action](Glossary#Taking-Action).
 By agreeing a _time_ and _place_ for something to happen, you're introducing [Deadline Risk](Deadline-Risk).
 Miss the deadline, and you miss the bus.

-As discussed above, _schedules_ (such as bus timetables) exist so that _two or more parties can coordinate_, and [Deadline Risk](Deadline-Risk) is on _all_ of the parties.
+As discussed above, _schedules_ (such as bus timetables) exist so that _two or more parties can coordinate_<!-- tweet-end -->, and [Deadline Risk](Deadline-Risk) is on _all_ of the parties.
 While there's a risk I am late, there's also a risk the bus is late.
 I might miss the start of a concert, or the band might keep everyone waiting.

 In software development, deadlines are set in order to _coordinate work between teams_.
 For example, having a product ready in production at the same time as the marketing campaign starts.
 Fixing on an agreed deadline mitigates inter-team [Coordination Risk](Coordination-Risk).